-Most of the arrangements that CPC sets up with suppliers are EU-compliant purchasing frameworks.
+Most of the arrangements that CPC sets up with suppliers are procurement regulation compliant purchasing frameworks.

 A purchasing framework is an 'umbrella agreement' that sets out the terms (particularly relating to price and quality) under which individual purchases (call-offs) can be made throughout the period of the agreement.
-Compliance with EU regulations is a consideration when the cumulative value of the purchases is likely to exceed a financial threshold set by the EU.
+Compliance with procurement regulations is a consideration when the cumulative value of the purchases is likely to exceed a financial threshold.

 Typically, CPC will set up a framework in the following way: